defensem3ch/aquellexws/src/goodies/tutorial/game-boy-comparison.md

 ### TODO

-* Analyse more CPU revisions (yes, they can make a difference, albeit minor)
+* Analyse more CPU revisions (yes, they can make a difference)
 * Note down CPU revisions used from some of DEFENSE MECHANISM's recordings
 * Lights on/off variables for GBASP series
 * DMG (bass boost) [CPU-06 recommended]
 * Pocket (prosound)
 * Light (stock, prosound)
-* Color (prosound) [CPU-04 OR CPU 05 recommended] {DO NOT GET ANY EUROPEAN -02 - CONTAINS A FATAL ENVELOPE BUG}
+* Color (prosound) [CPU-04 OR CPU 05 recommended] {DO NOT GET ANY EUROPEAN -02 - CONTAINS A FATAL ENVELOPE BUG UPON USING P AND V COMMANDS}
 * Advance (prosound)
 * SP (both models) (prosound)
 * VisualBoyAdvance (PC)
 * MasterBoy (Sony PSP)
 * Consider Nanoloop GBA?
+* Add pros/cons/verdict segments
+* Pinpoint more resonances